nadeemabdulhamid/csc404-repo-fall2025/ml-smol/mystery.md

 Observe that a given program in the classifier set may distinguish only one variant from all the others (just as in the video).
 When there are more than two variants, it is not always easy to produce a single program that can tell them all apart (i.e., produces a different answer in each variant); nor is it necessary.
 Sometimes a classifier is *much* clearer if each program distinguishes just one variant; then it has a clear purpose.

 Therefore, don’t try to get overly clever.
 A classifier *does not* have to be the *minimal* set necessary to tell apart the variants.
 You can if you want for your personal satisfaction, but that doesn’t mean you have to turn that in!
 Or if you do, try to also include simpler, less ambitious programs as well.

+## Submission

+You should upload to Canvas a `Readme` file containing your classifiers, expressed as `TEST` forms as shown in the video.
+Provide a brief explanation of the different semantics that you have identified that distinguish each language from the other(s).

 ## Presentation